4th Infantry Division (United States): Occupation duty

 Under the terms of the Armistice, Germany was to evacuate all territory west of the Rhine.
 American troops were to relocate to the center section of this previously German-occupied area all the way to the Koblenz bridgehead on the Rhine.
-The 4th marched into Germany, covering 330 miles in 15 days where it was widely dispersed over an area with Bad Bertrich as Division headquarters.
+The 4th marched into Germany, covering 330 miles in 15 days where it was widely dispersed over an area with Bad Bertrich as division headquarters.
 The division established training for the men as well as sports and educational activities.
 In April 1919 the division moved to a new occupation area further north on the Rhine.

 The division went north to Ahrweiler, Germany, in the Rheinland-Pfalz area.
 In July the division returned to France and the last detachment sailed for the United States on 31 July 1919.

 Interwar period

-The 4th Division was stationed at Camp Dodge, Iowa, until January 1920.
-After that date, it was stationed at Camp Lewis, Washington.
-On 21 September 1921, the 4th Division was inactivated due to funding cuts, but was represented in the Regular Army by its even-numbered infantry brigade (the 8th) and select supporting elements.
-The division headquarters, as well as most of the other inactive units of the division, were authorized to be staffed by Organized Reserve personnel and designated as Regular Army Inactive units.
-The division headquarters was occasionally reassembled, such as for the September 1936 U.S. Third Army command post exercise at Camp Bullis, Texas, or for the August 1938 maneuvers in the De Soto National Forest in Mississippi.
+The 4th Division arrived at Camp Merritt, New Jersey, on 1 August 1919, after completing 8 months of occupation duty near and in Bad Bertrich and Bad Breisig, Germany.
+Emergency period personnel were discharged from the service at Camp Merritt after arrival.
+The division proceeded to Camp Dodge, Iowa, and arrived 8 August.
+The division took up temporary station until January 1920, when it was transferred to Camp Lewis, Washington, for permanent station.

+As a part of the War Department's decision to maintain only three fully-active stateside infantry divisions, the 4th Division was inactivated on 21 September 1921, less the 8th Infantry Brigade and several other divisional elements.
+The remaining division personnel and equipment were transferred to the 3rd Division.
+Concurrently, the inactive units were assigned to "active associate" units for mobilization purposes; the active associate units would provide the cadre from which the inactive units would be formed in the event of war.
+For mobilization responsibility, the division was allotted to the Fourth Corps Area and assigned to the IV Corps.
+Camp McClellan, Alabama, was designated as the mobilization and training station for the division upon reactivation.
+During the period 1921–39, the 4th Division was represented by the 8th Infantry Brigade and other assorted active elements, which formed the base force from which the division would be reactivated in the event of war.
+In 1926, the War Department abandoned the active associate concept and authorized the manning of inactive Regular Army units with Organized Reserve personnel.
+The division headquarters was organized by June 1927 as a "Regular Army Inactive" (RAI) unit at Fort McPherson, Georgia, and many of the inactive elements of the division were also organized as such after mid-1927.